htmlplus/htmlplus/packages/document/src/content/en/angular/installation.md

 <br/>

 <Alert type="info">
-All `{CONSTANTS.PLATFORM_NAME}` components are available as same as a local tag (div, video, etc.) in the angular project.
+All `HTMLPLUS` components are available as same as a local tag (div, video, etc.) in the angular project.
 </Alert>

 ## Properties